esphome/esphome-docs/components/sensor/xiaomi_ble.rst

 CGG1
 ****

-Cleargrass (Qingping): hygro thermometer, round body, e-ink display.
+Hygro thermometer, round body, e-ink display.

 New firmware requires a bindkey in order to decrypt the received data (see :ref:`obtaining_the_bindkey`), and stopped broadcasting battery level.